OurFreeLight/DocktopBash/README.md

 ### Windows Installation
 Windows is supported by using WSL2, however it has not been thoroughly tested.
 GPU support has not been tested yet.
 Both AMD/NVIDIA might work?

+WSL2 does use Hyper-V, which will use a virtual machine degrading performance.

 Be sure to install the Ubuntu 22.04 app from the Windows Store.
 Once installed, install Docker Desktop with WSL2 support at: https://docs.docker.com/desktop/install/windows-install/

 After Ubuntu 22.04 and Docker have been installed, follow the instructions for Ubuntu above.
 You will have to get Docker working inside of the Ubuntu WSL2 installation first.